WELCOME TO THE KITTIES HOME PAGE.

 We must implement a plan immediately that will expand our operation into a commercial environment.

 If need be, we will be moving out of Sarasota County, into a county that will welcome Puffy Paws Kitty Haven, and our mission with open arms.

-We will be looking for real estate to purchase, ideally a large campus with multiple buildings, such as a former church property, which would be the perfect fit for the relocation of Puffy Paws Kitty Haven.
+We will be looking for real estate to purchase, ideally a large campus with multiple buildings, such as a former church property, with the price range of $500,000 to $1,000,000, which would be the perfect fit for the relocation of Puffy Paws Kitty Haven.

 Our second building is 800 sq foot, and 400 sq foot of it is used solely for the kitties with feline leukemia, which we have nicknamed "The Kitty Angel Club," because all the precious fur-babies are living angels who are living out their lives.